 Check on GlobalDRO to see if your asthma treatment is permitted.
 Many types of asthma medication such as Ventolin, Serevent, and Symbicort have maximum thresholds – and overuse of some inhalers could return a positive drug test.
 Follow the directions on the prescription label of your inhaler and talk with your medical professional if you need to use your inhaler frequently.

 All antibiotics available in New Zealand are permitted in sport.
-Be aware that probenecid is commonly prescribed with antibiotics, and probenecid is prohibited in sport, unless you have a TUE.
+Be aware that probenecid is commonly prescribed with antibiotics, and is prohibited in sport.
+If you are prescribed probenecid, you may need a TUE.

 Your health always comes first.
 In an emergency situation, make sure you get the treatment that you need.